IFSC 30003 HW 12 Due W Nov. 19, 2025

 <p id="p1">This is a paragraph.</p><p id="p2">This is another paragraph.</p>

 4. Consider the animated progress bar “Try it Yourself” example at http://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_win_setinterval_progressbar.
-Make some fun or interesting changes to the animation.
-State what they are in the program.
-Change the program further so that it prints out the value of the setInterval() call.
+Without using AI, make (a) fun or interesting change(s) to the animationusing the color #56789a.
+State what it is.
+Change the program further so that it prints out the integer value of the setInterval() call.

 6. Do option (a) or option (b).